 Final availability for community customers

-On June 25th, a final batch of 10,000 Ledger Blue units will be sold on ledgerwallet.com at a price of 229 EUR (without tax).
+Late June (first expected date of 25th may be a bit delayed), a final batch of 10,000 Ledger Blue units will be sold on ledgerwallet.com at a price of 229 EUR (without tax).
 It will not be available through other channels.

 These new devices feature hardware updates, which address display and battery issues reported by owners of previous Ledger Blue batches.
 Every new device shipped will come with the 2.1 firmware update pre-installed.